 We want everyone to be aware of Fabry disease!

 Join us in spreading awareness about our rare, underdiagnosed, yet treatable disease.
-A better understanding can ultimately lead to better and longer lives for people with Fabry disease.
+A better understanding can lead to better and longer lives for people with Fabry disease.

-Fabry Disease Awareness Month in April was established in 2012.
+Fabry Disease Awareness Month was established in April 2012.
 The Fabry International Network (FIN), the U.S. National Fabry Disease Foundation (NFDF), the U.S. Fabry Support & Information Group (FSIG), Fabry Australia, UK MPS Society (includes Fabry) and perhaps other Fabry disease advocacy groups and communities formally recognize April as our month to provide increased awareness about Fabry disease.

 What can you do to help increase awareness?
 It takes a village!